 B vitamins support metabolism, cell division, and red blood cell production.

 They don’t directly lengthen bones.
-Instead, they help your child’s body use protein, fats, and carbohydrates efficiently—fueling overall growth.
+What they do is help the body efficiently use protein, fats, and carbohydrates—fueling the broader growth process from the inside out.

-- Vitamin B12: supports red blood cells and nerve function
+- Vitamin B12: supports red blood cell production and nerve function

-- Folate (B9): supports DNA synthesis and cell division
+- Folate (B9): essential for DNA synthesis and cell division

 US dietary sources